 It may be hard for a man to know exactly what it’s like for a woman to be disconnected from her natural cycle when she’s on the pill.
 The only comparison I can think of would be how I have felt being on certain medical drugs that affected my mental alertness, and came with side effects such as low libido, nausea, weight gain, etc…But I can imagine and empathize based on countless reports I read.

-One thing I hear over and over from women who get off the pill and learn fertility awareness based methods (FABMs) is the sense of empowerment they gain from the change.
+One thing I hear over and over from women who get off the pill and learn fertility awareness methods (FAM) is the sense of empowerment they gain from the change.

 Natural Cycles, the app we discussed recently, write on their website that their mission is to “empower every woman worldwide with knowledge about her body, menstrual cycle and fertility.”